 This evergreen tree is the symbol of immortality, so much so that its resin was used to purify, sterilize, embalm things that one wanted to preserve over time.
 Its resin was also used in censers to purify the sacred space of the temple, to evoke the eternal.

 Cybele drove Attis mad as revenge out of jealousy.
-He ran to the mountains where he stopped at a pine tree and castrated himself.
+He ran to the mountains where he stopped at a the tree and castrated himself.
 Attis bled to death but Jupiter took pity on him and turned him into the immortal pine.
 Saturn became its protector.

 There are at least seventy species of pine, sober, long-lived plants that are content with poor soils.

-The pine was an element of the Dionysian thyrsus that symbolized fruitfulness, resurrection, and immortality – it was used in the celebrations of the mysteries of Dionysus at Eleusis, at the feasts dedicated to the Great Mother and Hermes.
+It was an element of the Dionysian thyrsus that symbolized fruitfulness, resurrection, and immortality – it was used in the celebrations of the mysteries of Dionysus at Eleusis, at the feasts dedicated to the Great Mother and Hermes.

 In the East, the Taoist Immortals feed on resin and needles.
 It is said that resin, penetrated into the subsoil after a thousand years produces fu-ling, a mushroom that gives eternal life.
 In Japan, pinewood is used to build Shinto temples and ritual tools.

 In wedding ceremonies, it represents the constancy of conjugal love.
-During their New Year, the Japanese place two pine trees of the same size on each side of their doors to honor the Kami, the many Shinto deities that govern the visible spheres and traditionally live inside the pines.
+During their New Year, the Japanese place two trees of the same size on each side of their doors to honor the Kami, the many Shinto deities that govern the visible spheres and traditionally live inside the pines.

 In China, this tree is depicted at the doors of Immortality and composes the triad of Longevity together with the mushroom and a crane, or with bamboo and plum.